-The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in DFW who indicated, in the 2010 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of Whites and Asians that came in contact with the police was lower than the percentage of White and Asian households in DFW that claimed, in the 2010 census, to have access to vehicles.
-The opposite was true of Blacks and Hispanics.
-That is, a higher percentage of Blacks and Hispanics came in contact with the police than the percentage of Black and Hispanic households in DFW that claimed, in the 2010 census, to have access to the vehicles.
+The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in the Dallas Fort-Worth (DFW) Metroplex who indicated, in the 2020 census, that they had access to vehicles, produced interesting findings.
+Specifically, the percentage of Whites and American Indians that came in contact with the police was the same or lower than the percentage of White and American Indian households in the Dallas Fort-Worth (DFW) Metroplex that claimed, in the 2020 census, to have access to vehicles.
+The opposite was true of Blacks, Hispanics and Asians.
+That is, a higher percentage of Blacks, Hispanics and Asians came in contact with the police than the percentage of Black, Hispanic and Asian households in the Dallas Fort-Worth (DFW) Metroplex that claimed, in the 2020 census, to have access to vehicles.
+It should be noted that the percentage difference among Asian contacts with households is of less than 3%; thus, deemed by some as being statistically insignificant.